intv8/partic11e.github.io/common/@latest/api/_types/CodeBaseType/info.md

-A type representing the string-literals of IntegerEleven recognized types of code-bases.
+A type representing the string-literals of integer11 recognized types of code-bases.

 See also [`CodeBaseEnum`](constants?id=codebaseenum).